 The staff and management look forward to welcoming you aboard and trust that you will enjoy your trip with us.

-Leaving Johannesburg we head towards the Lowveld and our camp situated on the border of the famous Kruger National Park.
+Leaving Johannesburg we head towards the Lowveld and our camp situated within the border of the famous Kruger National Park.
 On our way we pass through the southern section of the picturesque Panorama Route – famous for its breathtaking vistas.
-Our camp for the next two nights is a short drive from the Kruger Park and has some interesting local residents that include hippo, giraffe, zebra and impala .We spend a relaxing evening around the camp fire before our game drive tomorrow.
+Our camp for the next two nights is a short drive from the Kruger Park Gate and has some interesting local residents that include hippo, giraffe, zebra and impala .We spend a relaxing evening around the camp fire before our game drive tomorrow.

 DAY 2: Hazyview (B / L / D)